UFGroup4b/Sapphire-Project03-4b/README.md

 ### How to update database and server connections

-### Update the database and STRAPI dump files in your file directory
+To update the database and server connections, you will need to connect to your docker and restart it after making the necessary changes to the database.

 ### Outstanding work